 There’s more about changing contribution rate on the KiwiSaver website.

-After you reach 65 and have been in KiwiSaver for at least five years, you become eligible to take all or some of your contributions, your employer’s contributions, the government's contributions, plus returns.
+After you reach 65, you become eligible to take all or some of your contributions, your employer’s contributions, the government's contributions, plus returns.
 In short, the whole thing.

 How fast you open the tap is up to you: keep it off for now and leave your money invested in KiwiSaver, open it slightly to drip-feed some income, or open it right up to spend or invest the entire amount (although you may not be able to rejoin KiwiSaver if you draw it down entirely).